North Carolina Household Employer Guide 2026

 Paid Sick Leave

 NC has no statewide paid sick leave law and no city-level ordinances (state preemption applies).
-The state also doesn't run a paid family leave or temporary disability insurance program — there's no NC equivalent of NY PFL, NJ FLI, or MD FAMLI.
+The state also doesn't run a paid family leave or temporary disability insurance program.

 Even though sick leave isn't required, offering some is good retention practice.
 A typical household employer offers 3–5 paid sick days per year.